Lee-Chun-Yi/NCKU-Quadrotor-Navigation/Crazyflie 2.1/troubleshooting.md

   2. **Motors** – Listen for abnormal noise during rotation.
   3. **Motor mounts** – Ensure they are securely fixed to the frame.

-  -To assist with diagnosis, use the `cfclient` software:
+  To assist with diagnosis, use the `cfclient` software:

     - Open `Console`
     - Select **Propeller Test** to check individual motor response